How and When to take ALEKS PPL

-ALEKS = Assessment and LEarning in Knowledge Spaces.
-The ALEKS Calculus Placement Test (hereinafter referred to simply as “ALEKS”) is an assessment of readiness for Calculus I and lower math courses, testing skills across multiple topical areas, including numeric manipulations, algebra, geometry, and trigonometry.
+ALEKS PPL is an assessment of readiness for Calculus I and lower math courses, testing skills across multiple topical areas, including numeric manipulations, algebra, geometry, and trigonometry.
 It is an adaptive test: later test questions are selected based on responses to earlier questions.
 The initial placement assessment quickly and accurately determines what a student knows and doesn't know in precalculus.
-ALEKS then provides a learning module that instructs students on the topics they are most ready to learn.
+ALEKS PPL then provides a learning module that instructs students on the topics they are most ready to learn.
 The students’ scores improve with mastery of each topic in the learning module.
 ALEKS PPL provides an opportunity to let students know whether they are prepared to be successful in Calculus I and lower math courses.
 ALEKS PPL also provides an opportunity for students to become prepared and to refresh their precalculus skills.
 A student can even earn credit (specifically, in Math 1021) by a proctored ALEKS PPL score.

-Upon entering ALEKS through the above steps, the student will eventually see two portals, one entitled “Take the Placement [Assessment],” and the other entitled “Learning Module.”
-The first time the student enters ALEKS, the Learning Module portal is dimmed out, and the student can enter ALEKS only through the “Take the Placement” portal.
-The placement assessment in the “Take the Placement” portal is called the “initial” assessment; it takes about 90 minutes.
-(ALEKS will automatically report the student’s initial assessment score to LSU the next business day.)
-After the student completes the initial assessment, ALEKS presents a report listing the precalculus topics the student has a good command of, and a list of precalculus topics that the student has not yet mastered.
-If the student is not satisfied with his initial score, he should not attempt to immediately re-take the initial assessment; rather, he should re-enter ALEKS through the Learning Module portal (which by then will no longer be dimmed out).
-The student will have access to the Learning Module for six weeks starting from the first time he or she enters the module.
+Upon entering ALEKS PPL through the above steps, the student will be directed to complete a readiness module before proceeding to the placement assessment.
+The placement assessment takes about 90 minutes.
+ALEKS PPL will automatically report the student’s assessment score to LSU overnight.
+After the student completes the assessment, ALEKS PPL presents a report listing the mathematics topics the student has a good command of, and a list of mathematics topics that the student has not yet mastered.
+If the student is not satisfied with his score, the student should not immediately attempt to re-take the assessment; rather, he should enter the ALEKS Prep and Learning portal (which by then will no longer be dimmed out).
+The student will have access to the Prep and Learning Module for 12 months starting from the first time he or she enters the module.